annedorko/highlight/README.md

 Run `python site.py server` and navigate to [http://localhost:4242](http://localhost:4242) to preview your site live.

+Run `python site.py watch` to regenerate the site automatically as you make changes to `/pages`, `/resume`, and `/templates`.

+Run `python site.py compile` to compile the site using Tailwind CSS at production size.

 ### Usage

 Modify target roles and professional summaries using `resume/roles.yaml`